 For all of us, there is an undercurrent of wanting freedom, whether from a typical 9-to-5, from cultural misconceptions that trap people into viewing the rest of the world through stereotypes, or simply from only experiencing the world through the superficial lens of a two-day tourist.

 There is a desire, if not pressing need, to see new places, learn from new people, experience new-to-you ways of being that are commonplace for millions of people.
 To sip continual from the fountain of world knowledge.

 Right? (or something like that?)

-So it’s not surprising when wanderlust-filled people who have in one way or another freed themselves from the shackles of conventionality, either by quitting a job to freelance travel write full-time or making a serious go at blogging no matter how many “normal” people call it a frivolous hobby, end up feeling very deluded about the freelance travel writing lifestyle.
+So it’s not surprising when wanderlust-filled people who have in one way or another freed themselves from the shackles of conventionality, either by quitting a job to freelance travel write full-time or making a serious go at blogging no matter how many “normal” people call it a frivolous hobby (much like sitting around searching for games that earn real money), end up feeling very deluded about the freelance travel writing lifestyle.